-- 7. All team members must be from the same law school, unless a team receives a written waiver by the Organizing Committee. - 8.
+- d. the student is not currently an employee of the USPTO. - 7.
+All team members must be from the same law school, unless a team receives a written waiver by the Organizing Committee. - 8.
 The same team members must represent the team at each phase of the Competition, including search, preparation of the written application materials, and appearances at the Regional and National Final rounds of the Competition, unless a team receives a written waiver by the Organizing Committee. - 9.
 In addition to JD and LLM programs, students are eligible for the Competition if enrolled in a program directed to Intellectual Property and operated under the auspices of an accredited law school, including Master's Programs. - 10.
 At the time of registration, each student team member is required to declare that they are eligible to compete and satisfy the requirements discussed above in Rule 6.

-Additionally, coaches must certify that they are registered US patent attorneys or agents in good standing and are not employees of the USPTO.
+Additionally, coaches must certify that they are registered US patent attorneys or agents in good standing (or have received a waiver of this requirement) and are not employees of the USPTO.
 Anyone found to have misrepresented their eligibility will be subject to disqualification from the Competition. - 11.
 PLEASE NOTE: Students unable to identify a coach should reach out to the Organizing Committee who will assist the team to identify a suitable coach.
-Such requests should be made as soon as is practicable and must be made no later than the Registration Closing Date via email to <a href="https://www.npaper.com/npa - 12.
-All work products, including but not limited to prior art search, patent application, presentation slides, and oral presentations must be created and written by the students.
+Such requests should be made as soon as is practicable and must be made no later than the Registration Closing Date via email to NPADC@uspto.gov. - 12.
+All work products, including but not limited to prior art search queries, prior art search results, search strategy summary, patent application, presentation slides, and oral presentation documents must be created and written by the students, see Rule 22.
 Coaches may provide advice and guidance regarding preparation of these materials. - 13.
 Coaches may attend the Regional Round of competition and National Finals, if the team advances.
 Coaches are prohibited from communicating with the teams or presenting during oral presentations.